-Despite significant improvements since 2001, Afghanistan remains one of the poorest countries in the world, with nearly 40 per cent of the population living below the poverty line.
+Despite significant improvements since 2001, Afghanistan remains one of the poorest countries in the world; with nearly 40 percent of the population living below the poverty line.
 Government institutions are weak and unable to deliver basic services.

 Participation of women in decision making and in other spheres of society remains limited.
 Violence against women is still a major challenge in Afghanistan.
 Women continue to be brutally punished by different forms of violence.
 Access to health facilities is poor and access to quality education and a lack of female teachers are other major challenges in Afghanistan which cause a high number of girls to drop out of schools.

-Oxfam's work in Afghanistan
+Oxfam in Afghanistan

 Working in and on conflict

 Afghanistan remains a country in conflict, which manifests itself every day in various forms and at different levels.
 Therefore, conflict sensitivity and conflict transformation lie at the heart of Oxfam’s work in Afghanistan.
 For us, conflict sensitivity means fully understanding the context in which we operate.
 We constantly assess how our work affects conflict dynamics, aiming to avoid negative impact, and maximize positive effects.
 Aspiring to produce positive and peaceful outcomes, Oxfam’s central focus is on conflict transformation.
 Through our programs and the relationships, we build with and between Afghan people and power holders, we constantly seek to address some of the key driving factors of conflict.

 - Economic justice: Oxfam especially works with marginalized groups such as small farmers and women headed households to improve their lives by building sustainable livelihoods, increasing their access to markets, and building resilience to climate change.
 We promote fair and equal access to natural resources as a way to address some of the root causes of conflict.